Keep On Truckin' (The Conners): Casting

 On August 28, 2018, it was announced the remaining three cast members from the tenth season of Roseanne, Emma Kenney, Ames McNamara, and Jayden Rey, were all set to join John Goodman, Sara Gilbert, Laurie Metcalf, Lecy Goranson, and Michael Fishman on the new series.
 On September 14, 2018, it was announced that Maya Lynne Robinson had been cast as Geena Williams-Conner, replacing Xosha Roquemore who played the character in the tenth season of Roseanne.

 Reception

 Viewing figures

 In the United States, the episode was watched live by 10.56 million viewers, making it the second-most-watched show of the night in terms of number of viewers, behind only NCIS.
 It was the most-watched show of the night in terms of 18-49 rating, with a 2.4, and in terms of ratings share, with a 10.
 Within seven days, the episode was watched by a total of 13.65 million viewers.
-The viewership on the episode was considerably lower than that of the tenth season of Roseanne, which averaged 17.85 million viewers over its nine episodes, though it is currently the most watched episode of The Conners.